-We have produced for you a special "Welcoming Walkers" logo, which can be downloaded and used on your web site or in your marketing literature.
+The "Wales Coast Path Welcoming Walkers logo" can be downloaded and used on your website or in your marketing literature.

-CROESO I GERDDWYR WELCOMING WALKERS
+WELCOMING WALKERS

-We also have a poster that you can display that you can download here and suppliers.
+We also have a poster that you can display that you can download here

-E-Newsletter

-Creating

-your own

-e-newsletters

-There are many

-ways to create

-your own
+E-Newsletter Creating your own e-newsletters

-newsletters

-which you can

-send to your

-customers
+There are many ways to create your own newsletters which you can send to your customers and suppliers.
 If you have the budget, you can have your newsletters designed and use marketing platforms such as Mailchimp.